1 Chronicles 11 – David’s Reign and Mighty Men

 ii.
 The elders of Israel received David’s leadership when they saw these things in David.
 When we see these same things in leaders we should also receive their leadership.

 e.
-According to the word of the Lord by Samuel: This was prophesied by Samuel in passages like 1 Samuel 13:14 and 16:11-13.
+According to the word of the LORD by Samuel: This was prophesied by Samuel in passages like 1 Samuel 13:14 and 16:11-13.

 2. (4-9) David takes control of Jerusalem, making it his capital city.

 And David and all Israel went to Jerusalem, which is Jebus, where the Jebusites were, the inhabitants of the land.
-Then the inhabitants of Jebus said to David, “You shall not come in here!”
+But the inhabitants of Jebus said to David, “You shall not come in here!”
 Nevertheless David took the stronghold of Zion (that is, the City of David).
 Now David said, “Whoever attacks the Jebusites first shall be chief and captain.”
 And Joab the son of Zeruiah went up first, and became chief.
 Then David dwelt in the stronghold; therefore they called it the City of David.
 And he built the city around it, from the Millo to the surrounding area.
 Joab repaired the rest of the city.
-Then David went on and became great, and the Lord of hosts was with him.
+Then David went on and became great, and the LORD of hosts was with him.

 a.
-David and all Israel went to Jerusalem, which is Jebus: To this point Jerusalem was a small Canaanite city in the center of Israel.
+David and all Israel went to Jerusalem, which is Jebus: To this point, Jerusalem was a small Canaanite city in the center of Israel.
 Some 400 years after God commanded Israel to take the whole land, this city was still in Canaanite hands.

 b.
 You shall not come in here: Because of its location, Jerusalem was an easily defended city.
 This made the Jebusites overconfident and quick to mock David and his troops.
 Nevertheless David took the stronghold of Zion: Despite the difficulty, David and his men took the city.

 i.
 At this time Joab the son of Zeruiah was captain of David’s armies, yet David said that whoever led the charge into Jerusalem’s walls shall be chief and captain.
-It may be that David hoped that someone would replace Joab, but the stubborn Joab successfully first broke into Jerusalem and retained his position.
+It may be that David hoped that someone would replace Joab, but the stubborn Joab successfully broke into Jerusalem first and retained his position.

 c.
 David dwelt in the stronghold: Jerusalem became the capital city of David’s kingdom.
 It was a good choice because: